MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-application.md

 [Data Classification](/dynamics365/business-central/admin-classifying-data-sensitivity)

 > [!TIP]
-> Before [!INCLUDE[prod_short](../includes/prod_short.md)] online logs authorization attempts to telemetry, a successful authentication (login) must happen against Microsoft Entra/AAD.
-With the information in the Microsoft Entra sign-in log, you can figure out what happened if a sign-in of a user failed.
+> Before [!INCLUDE[prod_short](../includes/prod_short.md)] online logs authorization attempts to telemetry, a successful authentication (login) must happen against Microsoft Entra ID (formerly Azure Active Directory).
+With the information in the Microsoft Entra sign-in log, you can figure out what happened if a user sign-in failed.
 For more information, see [Analyze sign-ins with the Microsoft Entra sign-in log](/entra/identity/monitoring-health/quickstart-analyze-sign-in)
 >
-> If you want to track/monitor/alert on (successful and failed) login attempts against Microsoft Entra/AAD, you can configure integration to Azure Monitor on Microsoft Entra/AAD and analyze further with KQL.
+> If you want to track, monitor, or alert on successful and failed login attempts against Microsoft Entra ID, configure integration to Azure Monitor on Microsoft Entra and analyze further with KQL.
 For more information, see [Integrate Microsoft Entra logs with Azure Monitor](/entra/identity/monitoring-health/howto-access-activity-logs#integrate-logs-with-azure-monitor-logs).